Notice of Privacy Practices

 This practice exclusively provides services within the Washington State workers’ compensation system.

-If your treatment is related to a workers’ compensation claim, your protected health information may be disclosed without additional authorization as is permitted by federal and Washington state law.
+If your treatment is related to a workers’ compensation claim, your health information may be disclosed without additional authorization as permitted by federal and Washington law.

 This may include disclosure to:

-Information released may include reports, chart notes, psychological evaluations, diagnoses, treatment plans, billing records, and other documentation related to your claim.
+Information released may include chart notes, psychological evaluations, diagnoses, treatment plans, work capacity information, billing records, and other documentation related to your claim.

-Once information is submitted to the workers’ compensation claim file, it may be accessible to multiple parties legally involved in the claim process, including the employer or employer’s representative, as permitted by law.
+Once information is submitted to a workers’ compensation claim file, it may be accessible to multiple authorized parties, including the employer or employer’s representative.
+This practice cannot control how information is used or redisclosed once lawfully released.

 PSYCHOTHERAPY NOTES